DavisAsano/Asano_MusicDataExploration/README.md

 A Music Data Correlation Application built using Jupyter Notebook and deployed using Streamlit Using this application you can explore correlations between the data that makes up popular songs
 - Popular songs are rated 80+ out of 100 in popularity
-- All correlations supplied have been deemed significant
+- All correlations supplied have been deemed significant (P value +/- 0.3 or more)
 - Data set @ https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks
 <img src="https://github.com/DavisAsano/Patterns-in-Popular-Songs/blob/main/images/graph.png">